osminogin/tornote/README.md

 ### Repo notice

-I originally forked the repo to easily update and maintain the Dockerfile.
+I originally forked the repo to be able to easily update and maintain the Dockerfile.

 However my new plan now involves: